-Retention is a high priority for any health system, but for Renton, Wash.-based Providence, with approximately 122,000 employees across multiple states, it is especially crucial.
+Retention is a high priority for any health system, including Renton, Wash.-based Providence, which has approximately 122,000 employees across multiple states.

 On Nov.
 11, Martin Schreiber, EdD, vice president of the Mission Leadership Institute at Providence, and Greg Till, chief people officer, spoke with Becker's during our 12th Annual CEO+CFO Roundtable about top priorities to improve retention across the 51-hospital health system.